microbuilder/LPC11U_LPC13U_CodeBase/README.md

 Project files are also provided for Rowley Associate's popular Crossworks for ARM IDE, which is GCC based, includes an optimised standard C library, and supports a large variety of HW debuggers (including the popular J-Link from Segger). [(more)](doc/toolchain_crossworks.md)

-**Keil uVision (Keil\_*.uvproj)**

-An initial attempt was made at adding support for Keil's uVision since a free 32 kB version is available, but this should be considered deprecated and the project files will no longer be maintained.

-A conscious choice was made to focus on GCC as a toolchain for this code base.
-Commercial tools have their place in the world, but it's a choice based on long term reliability of any firmware built with this code base.
-By focusing on GCC, you are certain that you will always be able to rebuild your firmware exactly as it was built 10+ years ago without having to worry about whether a commercial compiler vendor still exists or can activate an old version of their compiler, etc.

 ## Current Development Status ##

 This code base is still in active development, and there are almost certainly a number of improvements that can be made to it, bugs that will need to be worked out, and pieces of code that could be better organized or rewritten entirely.